hackbinghamton/WebDevelopmentWorkshop/GithubPagesGuide.md

 ## Jekyll
 Jekyll is a static site generator that can be used with GitHub pages.
 Jekyll gathers all your content, renders all of your HTML, CSS, Markdown, and Liquid (a template language), and outputs a static website.
 It makes managing your website easier as it uses templates (layouts) and allows you to focus on the content.

-I will be going over the basics and how to get started with Jekyll.
-I recommend following this section if you are comfortable with basic HTML and understand the general flow of building a website.
+This section will cover how to get started with Jekyll.
+A general understanding of HTML and the structure of a website will be helpful for this section.

 ### Steps
 1. We will be using the terminal set up Jekyll.
 Jekyll is a RubyGem, so first we need to install a Ruby environment then the Jekyll package.
 Ruby is a programming language, and RubyGem is a package manager for Ruby.
 For installing software, I recommend getting [Homebrew](https://brew.sh/).
 Homebrew is a software package manager for macOS and Linux that makes installing software easily.